-As this regulation is very new and innovative, the French judiciary are not yet used to this kind of proceeding and it will take time to acquire the necessary experience to assess the situation and to draw conclusions on the application of this new law.
-Nevertheless it must be stated that these first proceedings have a long duration, as only one first-instance decision was rendered after three years.
-It has also to be noted that only a few proceedings have been introduced until today, showing that the new French class action system is not as efficient as expected.
-Finally it must be underlined that the first decision rendered is a dismissal, and that the question of the admissibility of the claim was subject to a very strict and rigorous control of the Paris High Court.
+As this regulation is very new and innovative, the French judiciary is not yet used to this kind of proceeding and it will take time to acquire the necessary experience to assess the situation and to draw conclusions on the application of this new law.
+Nevertheless, it must be stated that these first proceedings have a long duration, as only a few first-instance decisions were rendered after four years and none of them considered the defendant as liable.
+It should be noted that only a few (15) proceedings have been introduced to date, showing that the new French class action system is not as efficient as expected.
+Finally, it must be noted that the first decisions rendered are dismissals, and that the question of the admissibility of the claims was subject to a very strict and rigorous control of the Paris High Court.

-In the health field where Decree No. 2016-1249, implementing Law No. 2016-41 of 26 January 2016, first entered into force on 26 September 2016, the health user-approved association APESAC, representing 2,000 children and their parents, sent a formal notice to the laboratory Sanofi in December 2016 and then introduced the first health class action on 17 May 2017 before the High Court of Paris.
-This first class action is relative to the Depakine medication which caused autistic disorders in many children whose mothers took this treatment during their pregnancy.
+In the health field, the 'Association of Assistance to Parents of Children suffering from Anticonvulsant Syndrome', representing 2,000 children and their parents, introduced the first health class action concerning Depakine medication before the High Court of Paris on 17 May 2017.
 More than 14,000 women who took the medicine between 2007 and 2014 are potentially affected by this new class action.
 Considering the importance of the potential health scandal attached to the to-be-announced 'Depakine class action', the French National Assembly decided as early as 15 November 2016 to give its consent to the creation of a victim compensation fund.
 This compensation fund was introduced to the French law system by article 150 of the financial Law No. 2016-1917 of 29 December 2016, which modified Chapter II, Title IV, 1st Book, 1st Part of the Public Health Code, and added the articles L1142-24-9 to L1142-24-18 relative to the creation of this specific compensation fund for Depakine to the French Public Health Code.
-Decree No. 2017-810 implementing the financial Law No. 2016-1917 entered into force on 1 June 2017 and created a non-judicial compensation procedure for the victims that entered into force on 1 July 2017.
+Decree No. 2017-810 implementing the financial Law No. 2016-1917 entered into force on 1 June 2017 and created a non-judicial compensation procedure for the victims, which entered into force on 1 July 2017.
 The National Office for the Compensation of Medical Accidents (ONIAM), a French public office, created on 4 March 2002, will thus instruct the non-judicial compensation claims relative to the Depakine filed by the victims in the framework of this non-judicial procedure.
 As a consequence of Depakine the victims will have the choice between a judicial class action before the High Court of Paris and a non-judicial compensation claim before ONIAM.
-In the health field this new form of class action will probably be a success because it emerged as a result of pharmaceutical scandals, for example the Mediator scandal.
+In the health field this new form of class action emerged as a result of pharmaceutical scandals, for example, the Mediator scandal.
+The strong mediatisation of this type of class action will probably lead to more settlements or to the creation of non-judicial compensation procedures or compensation funds for the victims.
+This is an indirect but positive effect of the extension of class actions to the health field.